 Schemin’ on the meanin’ of a Jazz Thing

 I know that this opens me up to the criticism that, like Robert Glasper, I’m “stuck in 1990” — but still, I find this relevant.
 In her profile of BBNG in Toronto’s Now magazine, Anupa Mistry positions these three young men in the same way that 1920s newspapers lauded Whiteman: as an innovator on the leading edge of jazz.
-The only difference is that while Whiteman famously endeavored to “make a lady out of jazz,” moving it from its lowbrow street origins into respectable middle-class society, BBNG seem intent on making a bitch out of the tradition instead, dragging her back into the gutter along with their misogynistic hip-hop champions Odd Future.
+The only difference is that while Whiteman famously endeavored to “make a lady out of jazz,” moving it from its lowbrow street origins into respectable middle-class society, BBNG seem intent on pimping out the tradition instead, dragging it into the gutter along with their misogynistic hip-hop champions Odd Future.

 Now, you might ask: why is race a factor in this dilemma?
 Certainly, if these three musicians were not white, they would be garnering just as much attention, perhaps even more.
 But I’d contend that it takes a certain kind of naivete, bred in the suburban illusions of racial privilege, to speak and act the way that these three young men have in the face of their fleeting fame.
 How do I know this?
 From personal experience.
 I now offer exhibit B: